 The line graph above shows the average KWH rates in South Africa and the increases for the past 15 years.
-During the past 10 years alone, the price of electricity has escalated by 363% which far outstrips inflation.
-The operational impact of these continual increases is that all company’s electricity expenses have risen significantly, putting pressure on competitiveness and strengthening the decision to immediately reduce operating costs.
+In the past 10 years alone, the price of electricity has escalated by 381% which far outstrips inflation.
+The impact of this is that company’s electricity operating expenses have risen significantly, putting pressure on competitiveness.
+The assumed escalation rate in the proposal is per annum.

 As of 2019 Eskom has debt of R440 billion, which is not sustainable and R35 billion owing to it from delinquent municipalities and arear accounts in Soweto.
 It made a loss of R20 billion in the 2018/2019 Financial Year.